 Requests for focused audits of computer activity from IAB, Commanding Officers, ICOs, Investigations Units, and others, may be made to the Information Technology Bureau.

 HEALTH & SAFETY REPORTING

-There are no known health and safety issues with case management systems or associated equipment.
+There are no known health and safety issues with electronic records systems or the associated equipment.

 DISPARATE IMPACTS OF THE IMPACT & USE POLICY